 empinfo/employee[2] |

-Second Child of child element; Selects the second employee of empinfo element. |
+Selects the second employee element under empinfo |

 empinfo/employee[2]/name |

-element_name[@attribute_name] empinfo/employee[@id] |
+empinfo/employee[@id] |

-Selects element with attribute Selects all employee elements with a given id attribute. |
+Selects all employee elements that have an id attribute |

 empinfo/employee[@id=2] |